PULdischo/dsf-static-web/content/sessions/week-2.md

 1. Use GitHub Desktop to create a new GitHub repository or to access the repository we used at our last session.
 2. Use GH Desktop to navigate to VS Code.
 At the top level of your repository, locate and click the "new file" button, situated to the right of your repository's name.
-3. A blank box will open in the VS Code explore which will give you the option to name your file.
+3. A blank box will open in the VS Code explorer which will give you the option to name your file.
 Give your file the name `index.md`.
 4. Save and add a commit message to the "Commit changes" box at the bottom of the page, then click the green "Commit changes" button to save your new Markdown file.

 ---